by John Clayson

 Above: a southbound express fish train rushes through Grantham station on 24th May 1962 hauled by class B1 locomotive No. 61303 of Hull Dairycoates (50B) shed.

-The East Coast Main Line through Grantham was once the principal route for fish landed at Aberdeen, and other ports in North East Scotland, consigned daily to markets in the south including London's famous Billingsgate.
+The East Coast Main Line through Grantham was once the principal route for fish landed at Aberdeen and other ports in North East Scotland and consigned daily to markets in the south, including London's famous Billingsgate.

 Here are a few lines from an article titled simply Fish Traffic which appeared in The London & North Eastern Railway Magazine of October 1928:

 Fish is, perhaps, the most perishable food commodity that is despatched by rail, and its liability to deteriorate in quality after leaving its natural element - the water - makes it necessary that it should have a quick transit after leaving the port, and this fact is fully realised by the railway companies.

 In the year 1927 there were over 1,073,000 tons of wet fish landed by British and foreign vessels direct from the fishing grounds to the ports in Great Britain, of which 385,000 tons were landed in Scotland.

 The L.N.E.R. rightly claims to be the largest carriers of fish by rail, and it is interesting to note that between 3,500 and 4,000 trucks are loaded at L. & N.E. fishing ports every week...